muhammadirfanashraf40gmail/laravel/README.md

 # laravel project
-# creatin login and logout Data
+# Creatin Login and Logout Data
 #Delete and Update Data
-#see data your profile
+#See Data Your Profile